-We have audited the accompanying Standalone financial statements of AGRIMONYCOMMODITIES LIMITED ("the company") which comprise the BalanceSheetasatMarch31 2016 the Statement of Profit and Loss the Cash Flow Statement for theyear then ended and a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying Standalone financial statements of AGRIMONYCOMMODITIES LIMITED ("the Company")Which Comprise the Balance Sheet as at31st March 2021 and the Statement of Profit and Loss the Cash Flow Statement for theyear ended and a summary of significant accounting policies and other explanatoryinformation.

-Managements Responsibility for the Standalone Financial Statements
+Management's Responsibility for the Standalone Financial Statements

-2. The Companys Board of Directors is responsible for the matters statedin Section 134(5) of the Companies Act 2013 ("the Act") with respect to thepreparation of these financial statements that give a true and fair view of the financialposition financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under Section133 of the Act read with Rule 7 of the Companies (Accounts)Rules2014.
-This responsibility also includes the maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance of adequate internalfinancial control that were operating e ectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and arefree from material misstatement whether due to fraud or error.
+The Company's Management and Board of Directors are responsible for the matters statedin Section 134(5) of the Companies Act 2013 ("the Act") with respect to thepreparation of these standalone financial statements that give a true and fair view of thefinancial position financial performance total income cash flows and changes in equityof the Company in accordance with the Accounting Standards and other accounting principlesgenerally accepted in India.
+This responsibility also includes maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant to the preparation andpresentation of the standalone financial statements that give a true and fair view and arefree from material misstatement whether due to fraud or error.

-4. We have taken into account the provisions of the Act and the accounting andauditing standards and matters which are required to be included in theaudit report under the provisions of the Act and the Rules made thereunder.
+Our responsibility is to express an opinion on these financial statements based on ouraudit.
+While conducting the audit we have taken into account the provisions of the Actthe accounting and auditing standards and matters which are required to be included in theaudit report under the provisions of the Act and the Rules made thereunder.

-We conducted our audit in accordance with the Standards on Auditing specified undersection 143(10) of the Act and other applicable authoritative pronouncements issued by theInstitute of Chartered Accountants of India.
+We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act and other applicable pronouncements by the Institute ofChartered Accountants of India.
 Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free from material misstatement.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give atrue and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the company as at 31March 2016 and its profit and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us based on the consideration of the reports of the other auditor on thefinancial statements/financial information of its subsidiary as noted below the financialstatements give the information required by the Act in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia of the consolidated state of affairs of the Company including its subsidiary as at31st March 2021 and their profit and their cash flows for the year ended on that date.

-Report on other Legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act based on our audit we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
+d) In our opinion the aforesaid Standalone financial statements comply with theAccounting Standards prescribed under section 133 of the Act read with Act read with Rule7 of the Companies (Accounts) Rules 2014.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B".
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

-g) With respect to the other matters to be included in the Auditors Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules2014 in our opinionand to the best of our information and according to the explanations given tous:
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-ii.
-The Company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses. iii) There has been no delay intransferring amounts required to be transfer to the Investor Education and Protection Fundby the Company.
+ii) The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses. iii) There has been no delay intransferring amounts required to be transfer to the Investor Education and Protection Fundby the Company.

 i.
 In respect of Fixed Assets :

 a.
-The Company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets.
+The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 b.
 The fixed assets of the Company have been physically verified by the Managementduring the year and no material discrepancies have been noticed on such verification.
 Inour opinion the frequency of verification is reasonable.

-ii.
-In respect of Inventories:
+ii In respect of Inventories: